Iran Slogan of the Year

-Naming the motto of the year in Iran is done by Supreme leader Ali Khamenei every new year in Nowrooz.
-The first instance began in 1999, where he selected the "title of year".
+Naming the motto of the year in Iran is done by the Supreme Leader Ali Khamenei every new year in Nowruz.
+The first instance began in 1999, where he selected the "title of the year".

+After the assassination of Ali Khamenei in the 2026 Iran war, the next supreme leader of Iran, his son, Mojtaba Khamenei, sets the slogan of the years from now on.

 1990–1999

-Supreme leader announces the title of the new year by messages broadcast on IRIB TV in new years eve.
+The Supreme Leader announces the title of the new year by messages broadcast on IRIB TV in New Year's Eve.